saeedyussif663/simple_shell/README.md

-A simple UNIXN  interperator. it mainly
+A simple UNIXN  interperator. it mainly a command line interperator.